 He started his diplomatic career in 1997.
-He was assigned to the Department of African and Indian Ocean Affairs in Paris, then to the French Embassy in Dar es Salaam in Tanzania and to the French Embassy in Washington.
+He was assigned to the Bureau of African Affairs, then to the French Embassies in Dar es Salaam in Tanzania and in Washington DC.

 He was also posted in two other diplomatic institutions: at the U.S. State Department as part of the Transatlantic Diplomatic Fellow program and at the European External Action Service in Brussels.

-From 2013 until 2017, he served in the cabinets of French Foreign Affairs Ministers Laurent Fabius and Jean-Marc Ayrault as Counsellor for African Affairs.
+From 2013 until 2017, he served in the cabinets of French Foreign Affairs Ministers as Counselor for African Affairs.